 What this means to us

 Our forests are certified by the Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification™ (PEFC™).
-These certifications underline the sustainable management practises we employ to take care of our forests and to provide products such as timber, Christmas trees and venison.
+These certifications underline the sustainable management practices we employ to take care of our forests and to provide products such as timber, Christmas trees and venison.
 The management of all the land in our care is done in such a way as to maintain biodiversity and natural ecological processes, as well as being socially and economically beneficial.

 What this means to you